 Fulphila; Neulasta; Neulasta Onpro; Udenyca; Ziextenzo

-- It is used to lower the chance of getting an infection in cancer patients who have had very bad bone marrow problems caused by chemo.
+- It is used to lower the chance of getting an infection in people with bone marrow problems caused by chemo.

 - It is used to raise the chance of staying alive in certain patients who have been exposed to certain doses of radiation.